Cost Function Unrolling in Unsupervised Optical Flow: Experimentation

 \subsubsection{Computational Complexity}

-As our method deals with model training alone, it does not affects inference.
-We compare both memory consumption and training time of our method to the ARFlow \cite{liu2020learning} baseline in table \ref{ta:comp}.
-All measurements are carried using a batch size of 4 image pairs and an image size of $384\times832$ over an RTX2080 GPU.
+Preserving computational complexity during training is achieved through the following.
+Firstly, we compute our smoothness term at the flow original resolution, which is 1/4 or 1/8 image resolution for ARFlow or SMURF, respectively (this is commonly done in flow baselines), as opposed to upsampling prior to TV computation.
+Secondly, we limit $T=2$ update terms in our smoothness constraint as explained earlier.
 Our method does not increase model size, as no learned parameters are added.
-Furthermore, as we set our unrolled cost unit to operate at flow original resolution, which is 1/4 image resolution, our method consumes slightly less memory and preserves training time.
+As our method deals with model training alone, it does not affects inference at all.
+We compare both memory consumption and training time of our method with standard TV in table \ref{ta:comp}.
+Measurements are carried using a single RTX2080 GPU.
+We use a batch size of 4 image pairs and an image size of $384\times832$ for the ARFlow baseline, and a batch of 1 image pair and image size of $368\times496$ for SMURF.
+Under these settings, we conclude that our method produces the results described above, while consuming slightly less memory and preserving training time.